Gun control group marches across Brooklyn Bridge

 “I want to see our laws protect our children, not our gun lobbyists,” said Andrew Morosky, 48, who lives in Newtown and whose children were friends with some of the 20 students who were killed along with six educators.
 “After what happened, I felt like I had to do something.
 I sat on the sidelines for too long.”

-The rally began in downtown Brooklyn, where many chanted “Not one more.”
-That was cry uttered by Richard Martinez, whose son Christopher was shot to death in Santa Barbara, California, last month, when a young man went on a deadly rampage in the college town.
+The rally began in downtown Brooklyn, where many chanted “Not one more,” the cry uttered by Richard Martinez, whose son Christopher was shot to death in Santa Barbara, California, last month.

-“We have to stop the madness,” said U.S. Rep. Carolyn Maloney, a New York Democrat.
+“We have to stop the madness,” said U.S. Rep. Carolyn Maloney, D-N.Y.
 “Too many people have died, and too many lobbyists have lied.”

 As the marchers slowly moved across the bridge toward Manhattan, many carried signs that read “Enough is Enough” and “Why are our kids dying while Congress does nothing?”
 Several dozen cars driving on the busy bridge beeped their horns in approval.

 Shannon Watts, who organized the group Moms Demand Action; Erica Lafferty, whose mother, Dawn Hochspring, was slain at Sandy Hook; and actress Amanda Peet urged the crowd to bombard their elected officials with requests for stricter firearms restrictions.
-The cheers from the crowd, which ended the march with a rally outside City Hall in Manhattan, were occasionally interrupted by shouts about the right to bear arms from a lone counter-protester.
+The cheers from crowd, which ended the march with a rally outside City Hall, were occasionally interrupted by shouts about the right to bear arms from a lone counter-protester.

 Requests for comment by the National Rifle Association, the nation’s largest gun rights lobbying group, were not immediately returned.